Coffee lovers and home bakers drive strongest Nestle quarter in a decade

 Unilever is due to post its first-quarter update on April 29.

-Coffee was the largest contributor to growth, with Nespresso portioned coffee up more than 17%, dairy rising almost 16% and petcare around 9%, Nestle said.
+Coffee was the largest growth driver, with Nespresso portioned coffee up more than 17%, dairy almost 16% and petcare around 9%.

-The group’s out-of-home business, which sells food and drinks to restaurants, hotels and cafeterias, struggled, although not as badly as earlier in the pandemic.
-Sales were down 11.6% in the quarter, after falling over 30% last year.
+The group’s out-of-home business, which sells food and drinks to restaurants and hotels, struggled, although not as badly as earlier in the pandemic.

 The infant nutrition business returned to growth in China, but was under pressure elsewhere as birth rates fell.